vikaodin/batcheffects/README.md

 Conclusions:
 The conclusions are consistent with those of simulations 1 and 2.
 The allocation regime, i.e., pairs vs. individuals, has little effect on the test of the parameter of interest.
 The regression of continuous predictors confers more power that regression on binary predictor (0/1), as expected..
 There is little difference between the results of the one and two step procedure.

 How to allocate twins to batches in assay of metabolites in the classical twin design

 Simulation 4: estimating genetic and non-genetic variance components in the twin design.
 In simulation 1, we noted that batch allocation by twin pair appeared to result in a slight bias in the estimates of the variance components.
 In simulation 4, we examined the effect on variance components by fitting an ACE model to twin data.
 Here we treat batch as a random and as a fixed effect, and we carry out both one step and two step analyses.
 We consider relatively small sample sizes.
 We use linear mixed modeling with REML (restricted maximum likelihood) estimation.
 Conclusion:
 The results demonstrate that allocation regime has little effect in the one step analyses, regardless of whether this is based on random effects or fixed effects modeling of batch.
 In the two step procedures, we note a downward bias in the estimates of the A (additive genetic) and C (common environment) variance components.
 This bias is greater in given the allocation by twin pairs, and greater as the number of batches increases (compare 15, 25, and 40 batch conditions).

-For details of the simulations and R and Settings in the R code see: https://www.cambridge.org/core/journals/twin-research-and-human-genetics/article/establishing-a-twin-register-an-invaluable-resource-for-behavior-genetic-epidemiological-biomarker-and-omics-studies/A027C91A8B3EEBE4DE6AA5ADE49B2DA7#supplementary-materials
+For details of the simulations and Settings in the R code see: https://www.cambridge.org/core/journals/twin-research-and-human-genetics/article/establishing-a-twin-register-an-invaluable-resource-for-behavior-genetic-epidemiological-biomarker-and-omics-studies/A027C91A8B3EEBE4DE6AA5ADE49B2DA7#supplementary-materials

 Reference